 6.1 To facilitate the raising of capital through placing and top-up subscription arrangements by issuers, the Rules have an exemption for shareholders' approval for connected transactions23.
 The exemption allows a connected person to place some of his holdings to an independent third person.
 The connected person can then subscribe for new securities up to his percentage interest in such securities immediately before the placing.
-As a result, the interest of other shareholders will be diluted while the connected person will be able to maintain his percentage interest in the issuer.
-The connected person can also subscribe for a larger number of shares that he placed if he maintains the same percentage interest.
+As a result, the interest of other shareholders will be diluted while the connected person can also subscribe for a larger number of shares that he placed if he maintains the same percentage interest.
 This is clearly not in the interest of the shareholders especially if the shares are issued at a deep discount.